robertgrapffel/rxjs-angular-practice/README.md

 Every exercise description can be also found in their component.

+## For all exercises

+- when working with observables please also unsubscribe, don't leave an observable opened
+- code can also be found on [github](https://github.com/BogdanaZ/rxjs-angular-ex1) and if it is easyer for you you can downloaded local and play with it, then commited to your git repo
+- try to make it also preaty (basic bootstrap already included)
+- try to work on it yourself don't copy

 ## 1.)
 Easy exercise

 - Get all users with their ages , type of ages and identity and display it in a table